 Bird of Paradise (Strelitzia)

-Bird of Paradise (Strelitzia) is a much loved plant in Australian gardens.
+Bird of Paradise, also known as Strelitzia, is a much-loved plant in Australian gardens.
 Their common name comes from their striking flowers – bright, plumed blooms perched on long stems that look like the crests of tropical birds peeking through the leaves.

 Planting, Care and Maintenance

-The most important thing to do for a Strelitzia is to plant it somewhere that suits its needs, and it will mostly take care of the rest.
-That means a sunny position, at worst part shade, with free draining soil.
-They can cope with either very little water or lots – provided that the water is running through the soil away from the plant.
+The most important thing you can do for your Strelitzia is to plant it somewhere that suits its needs, and the plant will generally take care of the rest.
+That means a sunny position, at worst part shade, with free-draining soil.
+They can cope with either very little water or lots – provided that the water is running through the soil and away from the plant.
 If they are left to sit in boggy soil, the fleshy roots will slowly rot, killing your plant.

-Fertilise your Strelitzia in spring and autumn with a general purpose fertiliser like Ferticote.
-Those gorgeous flowers will appear in spring, summer and if you’re lucky winter too, so either cut them to enjoy inside in a vase or trim them off when the flower has finished to help the plant conserve energy.
+Fertilise your Strelitzia in spring and autumn with a general-purpose fertiliser like Amgrow Ferticote.
+Those gorgeous flowers will appear in spring, summer and if you’re lucky winter too, so either cut them to enjoy inside in a vase, or trim them off when the flower has finished to help the plant conserve energy.
 Leaving finished flowers on the plant will discourage it from producing more.

 There are three main varieties of Strelitzia:

-Strelitzia Nicolai growing to 4 or 6 metres tall, Nicolai is a more dramatic choice in the garden.
-There are fewer leaves but they are much larger.
-The flowers are the same shape as Reginae, but dark blue and white.
+Strelitzia Nicolai is a more dramatic choice in the garden, growing to 4 or 6 metres tall.
+There are fewer leaves, but they are much larger.
+The flowers are the same shape as Reginae, but in moody tones of dark blue and white.
 Try them as a lovely tropical screen.

 Pests and Diseases

 - Root Rot: Caused by inadequate drainage.
 Water builds up around the fleshy roots, causing them to slowly rot.
-It can be hard to identify early as the plant slowly wilts and looks generally miserable.
+It can be hard to identify early, as the plant slowly wilts and looks generally miserable.
 Digging into the soil reveals slimy and sometimes dark roots.
-Try raising the garden bed or in clay soils, adding gypsum to help improve the soil structure.
+Try raising the garden bed, or in clay soils, adding gypsum to help improve the soil structure.
 Not sure what kind of soil you have?
 This quick test will help you work it out.

 - Mealy Bug or Scale: These tiny insects can be a problem throughout the garden.
 Either spray them off with a jet of water and squash them or, for big infestations, consider a spray with an insecticide.